msachi/kafka-streams-demo/README.md

 }
 ```

-#### 3.4 Starting the application
+### 3.4 Starting the application

-You should now be able to run your application code in the IDE or on the command line, using Maven:
+We should now be able to run the application code in the IDE or on the command line, using Maven:

 ```bash
 $ mvn clean package